The Vision of Amon G. Carter Sr.

 Founded around Mr. Carter’s extensive collection of works by Remington and Russell, the Museum expanded quickly under the visionary leadership of Mrs. Stevenson and the Museum’s first director, Mitchell A. Wilder.
 Mrs. Stevenson was involved with the arts on a national scale, serving leadership roles with the National Endowment for the Arts, the National Trust for Historic Places, the American Federation of the Arts, and the National Gallery of Art in Washington, D.C.
 She encouraged the museum to expand beyond western art to feature the best examples of American art as a whole, and in 1967 the Museum announced that it would widen its scope.
 “We have found it difficult to separate western art and American art,” said Wilder.
 “To understand the West, the East must also be studied.”
 Ten years later, to acknowledge the resulting broadening of its focus, the Carter dropped “of Western Art” from its name.

 A Growing Museum

-In 2010, the museum changed its name to the Amon Carter Museum of American Art to clearly convey what it had been doing for almost fifty years: collecting and exhibiting the best of American creativity.
-Just three years later Mrs. Stevenson died; she had been the institution’s tireless advocate, supporting the museum’s acquisition and education programs and serving on its board for over fifty years.
+In 2010, the museum changed its name to the Amon Carter Museum of American Art to clearly convey what it had been doing for almost 50 years: collecting and exhibiting the best of American creativity.
+Just three years later Mrs. Stevenson died; she had been the institution’s tireless advocate, supporting the museum’s acquisition and education programs and serving on its board for over 50 years.

 Looking to the Future